Wason1797/PaymentSystem/README.md

 ## My solution

-The first thing i did was to figure a way to compare time strings and get the actual range in which the employee worked, after solving that everything was easier, i could figure out how many hours the employee worked subtracting the final time and the initial time, and from then it was basic math.
+The first thing i did was to figure a way to compare time strings and get the actual range in which the employee worked, after solving that everything was easier, I could figure out how many hours the employee worked subtracting the final time and the initial time, and from then it was basic math.

 ## To run the code